healthscience/diyhstoolkit/README.md

 # diy-toolkit

-The Do-it-yourself HealthScience toolkit gives the ability sense making by using data science through a graphical interface.
+The Do-it-yourself HealthScience toolkit gives the ability to sense make by using data science through a graphical interface.
 This includes charting data and performing computations on data.
-An asparing decentraised collective intellence tool.
+An aspiring decentraised collective intelligence tool.
+See video <a href="https://www.youtube.com/channel/UCoCgnBkZpB2oMn1Qa2nXKeg/playlists">DIY Toolkit</a>

 ## Project setup